PROSTATE CANCER IN SOUTH CAROLINA

 - Family History: Having a father or brother with prostate cancer more than doubles a man's risk of developing this disease.

-There are two tests commonly used to screen for prostate cancer:
+There are two tests commonly used to screen for prostate cancer.
+You should speak with your doctor and make an informed decision about the screening process.

 - Prostate-Specific Antigen Blood Test (PSA): A PSA is a substance made by cells in the prostate gland (both normal cells and cancer cells).
 A simple blood test can detect PSA levels for screening.